-Overall using plastic sheeting in the garden produces a clean look, which is always nice in the garden.
+Overall, using garden plastic sheeting in the garden produces a clean look, which is always nice for the garden.

 Cons Of Using Black Plastic Sheeting For Gardens

-Using plastic sheeting in the garden is not all “perfect”, there are some cons!
+Using Garden black plastic for plants is not all “perfect.”
+There are some cons!

 Some Crops Do NOT Grow Well Under Sheeting

-It stands to reason that cold crops (e.g. lettuce, spinach, peas and root veggies) would not do as well growing under plastic sheeting.
+It stands to reason that cold crops (e.g., lettuce, spinach, peas, and root veggies) would not do as well growing under plastic ground cover.

 Black plastic mulch could potentially overwork and trap in the heat, scorching plants.

-Crops that grow in the cool seasons such as root vegetables, peas, spinach and lettuce does much better without the use of plastic sheeting.
+Crops that grow in the cool seasons, such as root vegetables, peas, spinach, and lettuce, do much better without the use of plastic sheet covers.

 The Effectiveness Goes Down In Cooler Locations

-The effectiveness of garden plastic sheeting goes down when used in the cooler, coastal regions.
+The effectiveness of black garden plastic sheets or a black garden tarp goes down when used in the cooler, coastal regions.
 The warmth wouldn’t be enough to get rid of the weeds.

-In very cold areas black plastic garden sheeting might not keep the soil hot enough to kill off weeds and pathogens.
+In very cold areas, black garden plastic rolls might not keep the soil hot enough to kill off weeds and pathogens.

 Long Rooted Plants Cannot Get Enough Water